Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 **$expand** query option is used to control what data from related entities is returned.

 Notation for this request is "organizationurl.crm11.dynamics.com/api/data/v9.1/contacts(recordid)?$select=field1name,field2name,field3name&$expand=lookfield($select=lookup.field1,lookup.field2)".
-Schema names of fields has to be used in webapi requests.
+Schema names for fields have to be used in webapi requests.

-Please keep in mind, if you choose to expand on lookup fields like 'Customer - schema name is parentcustomerid' field which can be referencing more than one type of table then while writing webapi queries you will need to use parentcustomerid_account or parentcustomerid_contact to define which entity type you are expanding.
+Please keep in mind, some lookup fields can be referencing more than one type of table. i.e. 'Customer - schema name is parentcustomerid'.
+And then while writing webapi queries you will need to use parentcustomerid_account or parentcustomerid_contact to define which entity type you are expanding.

 Below is a GET request example for **expand** query